 We single-source certain types of parts in our product designs.
 Any delay in our suppliers' deliveries may impair our ability to deliver products to our customers.
-A wide variety of factors could cause such delays including, but not limited to, lack of capacity, economic downturns, availability of credit, logistical challenges, weather events or natural disasters.
+A wide variety of factors could cause such delays including, but not limited to, lack of capacity, economic downturns, availability of credit, logistical challenges, trade restrictions, weather events, disease or natural disasters.